cypherpunk-academy/2064/en/043_1915_In a soup kitchen.md

 He smiles at her with a deep warmth and then trots towards a dark corner.
 Hilde fills the woman's plate.

-Hilde: "This is Albert.
+Hilde: "That is Albert.
 He grew up as an orphan and found out the day before yesterday who his parents were.
 For 50 years they did not live far from him.
-Him probably met them several times.
+He probably met them several times.
-He's just come from the cemetery."
+He just comes from the cemetery."

 The woman nods and looks after the beggar.

-Hilde: "Besides, he gets bad rage outbursts if he ate too little.
+Hilde: "Besides, he gets bad rage outbursts if he eats too little.
 There's nothing he can do.
 That's innate."
 She smiles at the woman and then turns to the man behind her.